kagiko/vaultwarden-wiki/Home.md

-# vaultwarden
+# Vaultwarden

-vaultwarden is an unofficial Bitwarden server implementation written in Rust.
+Vaultwarden is an unofficial Bitwarden server implementation written in Rust.
 It is compatible with the [official Bitwarden clients](https://bitwarden.com/download/), and is ideal for self-hosted deployments where running the official resource-heavy service is undesirable.

-vaultwarden is targeted towards individuals, families, and smaller organizations.
+Vaultwarden is targeted towards individuals, families, and smaller organizations.
 Development of features that are mainly useful to larger organizations (e.g., single sign-on, directory syncing, etc.) is not a priority, though high-quality PRs that implement such features would be welcome.

 ## Supported features

-vaultwarden implements the Bitwarden APIs required for most functionality, including:
+Vaultwarden implements the Bitwarden APIs required for most functionality, including:

 * Web interface (equivalent to https://vault.bitwarden.com/)
 * Personal vault support